A Systematic Analysis of Hybrid Linear Attention: Empirical Study

 \subsection{Summary of Findings and Practical Guidelines}

 \textit{This section condenses our empirical study into clear, actionable insights for building memory‑efficient long‑context language models.}

-\begin{itemize} \item \textbf{Hybrid quality cannot be inferred from standalone performance.} GatedDeltaNet is strongest in purely linear form, yet HGRN‑2 delivers the best results once full‑attention layers are added, showing that standalone benchmarks are insufficient when selecting a hybrid backbone. \item \textbf{Recall—not perplexity—determines the optimal linear:full mix.} Moving from a 24:1 to a 3:1 ratio nearly doubles RULER recall while shifting language‑model loss by less than 1, \item \textbf{Three architectural ingredients underpin effective hybrids.} Selective gating, hierarchical recurrence, and controlled forgetting jointly enable Transformer‑level recall with a small KV cache; omitting any one of these components degrades retrieval markedly. \item \textbf{Recommended deployment recipe.} Employ a gated, hierarchical backbone (e.g., HGRN‑2 or GatedDeltaNet) with one soft‑max attention layer for every 3–6 linear layers.
-In our 1.3,B‑parameter setting this achieves near‑Transformer recall while shrinking the KV cache by a factor of 4–7. \end{itemize}
+\begin{itemize} \item \textbf{Hybrid quality cannot be inferred from standalone performance.} GatedDeltaNet is strongest in purely linear form, yet HGRN‑2 delivers the best results once full‑attention layers are added, showing that standalone benchmarks are insufficient when selecting a hybrid backbone. \item \textbf{Recall—not perplexity—determines the optimal linear:full mix.} Moving from a 24:1 to a 3:1 ratio nearly doubles RULER recall while shifting language‑model loss by less than 1, indicating that memory‑centric metrics should drive architectural choices. \item \textbf{Three architectural ingredients underpin effective hybrids.} Selective gating, hierarchical recurrence, and controlled forgetting jointly enable Transformer‑level recall with a small KV cache; omitting any one of these components degrades retrieval markedly. \item \textbf{Recommended deployment recipe.} Employ a gated, hierarchical backbone (e.g., HGRN‑2 or GatedDeltaNet) with one soft‑max attention layer for every 3–6 linear layers.
+In our 1.3B‑parameter setting this achieves near‑Transformer recall while shrinking the KV cache by a factor of 4–7. \end{itemize}